jeffa5/CCF/perf-system/README.md

 - `-d, --data`: A string with the data to be sent in a POST or DELETE request

 This component consists of 3 different files.
 The **CCF/perf-system/Generator/loggin_generator.py** is an alternative of the command line options run providing more flexibility to the user in order to create his own more complex requests.
 There exist some samples, calling `create_post()` and `create_get()` functions to initiate rows of requests.
 All requests in the end should be followed by the `create_parquet()` function in order to generate the parquet file.
+You can either edit **CCF/perf-system/Generator/loggin_generator.py** or create your own file in the same directory calling functions from the **CCF/perf-system/Generator/generator.py** in order to construct your own series of requests.

 ## Submitter